Jackie E. Hayes

 Jackie Elliott Hayes (born October 12, 1961) is an American politician.
 He is a member of the South Carolina House of Representatives from the 55th District, serving since 1999.
 He is a member of the Democratic party.
 He is also known as Coach Hayes from his career as a football coach.

 Background

 Hayes was born in Marion, SC and worked as a coach at Dillon High School since the 1990s.
-In 1998 he has elected to the South Carolina House of Representatives succeeding Marion Hardy Kinon.
+In 1998, he was elected to the South Carolina House of Representatives succeeding Marion Hardy Kinon.

 In the legislature

-Hayes currently serves on the House Ways and Means committee.
-In 2022 while on this committee he was the only democrat to vote for a bill that restricted access to abortion with no exception for rape or incest.
+Hayes currently serves on the House Ways and Means Committee.
+In 2022, he was the only Democrat in this committee to vote for a bill that restricted access to abortion with no exception for rape or incest.